- approve health care benefits and services;

 Public Services and Procurement Canada (PSPC) will work with us to run the selection process.
 They will select a Fairness Monitor to oversee each step of the process for fairness and transparency.

-The main goals for the re-procurement project include:
+The main goals for the procurement project include:

-What is the term and dollar amount of the new contract?
+What is the term and dollar amount of the contract?

-The term and dollar amount of the new contract will be determined once the new contract is awarded in early 2024.
+The term and dollar amount of the contract will be determined once it is awarded in early 2024.

-What are the next steps in the FHCPS re-procurement project?
+What are the next steps in the FHCPS procurement project?

 The current FHCPS contract will end in July 2026.
+A Request for Proposal (RFP) was posted in March 2023 for industry bids.
 To allow enough time for the successful bidder to be ready for service delivery, the contract for these services will be announced in early 2024.
 This will allow for a seamless transition for clients by 1 August 2026.

-How will my privacy be protected if a new company is chosen?
+How will my privacy be protected if a new contractor is chosen?

 We take the responsibility of protecting the privacy rights of all our clients very seriously.
-We hold our contractors to a high standard and perform a vigorous review of their privacy policies before any contracts are awarded.
 The new contractor must confirm all information concerning our clients is protected under the Privacy Act and that all Government of Canada security standards are met at all times.